 Diffusing stressful situations – A Duke University study measured brain waves and found that the smell of lavender relaxed participants as much as getting a massage, ideal for stressful environments needing a calm and soothing ambiance.

-Calming anxious minds – The scent of pine, like that of PremiumScenting’s ‘Woodlands’ can be used to decrease anxiety, according to Japanese research, where anxious subjects had a greater feeling of relaxation after indulging in the scent.
+Calming anxious minds – The scent of pine can be used to decrease anxiety, according to Japanese research, where anxious subjects had a greater feeling of relaxation after indulging in the scent.

-Odor neutralizing – Our technology uses micro-droplets that not only remove odors, but eliminates them.
+Odor neutralizing – Our technology uses micro-droplets that not only remove odors, but eliminate them.

 In a stressful, complex nursing environment, it’s important to make sure that carers don’t take a back seat when it comes to making surroundings comfortable.
 Our scent experts consult with all stakeholders to understand their needs, enabling them to define a solution that benefits them as well as the needs of residents and visitors.
 They take the time to define the perfect solution for your care environment.

-To find out more, download our care homes mini report at www.premiumscenting.com/elderly-care
+To find out more, download our Senior Quality of Living report, here.

 1 Robert A. Baron, Rensselaer Polytechnic Institute 1990